 Signs You’re Spoiling Your ToddlerHeather Turgeon

 Toddlerhood is a time of rapid brain growth and leaps in emotional and cognitive skills.
-Our little ones need heavy doses of affection, empathy, warmth, and understanding – and they need to feel seen and understood as they navigate the bumpy waters of early childhood.
+Our little ones need heavy doses of affection, empathy, warmth, and understanding.
+They need to feel seen and understood as they navigate the bumpy waters of early childhood.

 On the other hand, our kids also need us to be in charge.
 For a toddler, a world without consistent expectations and rules is like an adult driving around a big city with no stop lights or road signs – it doesn’t make sense, and it doesn’t feel safe.